by Doc Quantum, adapted from Super Friends #7 by E. Nelson Bridwell and Ramona Fradon

 “All right, Flash!
 Hang on!”
 Impala said as he crouched down and then thrust his powerful legs from the ground, springing himself and the Flash on his back into the air.

 Finally, in what was less than a fraction of a second, the Flash successfully disarmed the bomb, and he then pushed it away from them with all his might.
 “Did it!
 The bomb is harmless!” the Flash shouted.
-The two heroes landed five feet away from where they had leaped, and for good reason, since now that the bomb had been deactivated there was nothing keeping it up in the air, and the heavy mass of metal landed on the ground below, only those five feet away.
+The two heroes landed five feet away from where they had leaped, and for good reason, since now that the bomb had been deactivated there was nothing keeping it up in the air, and the heavy mass of metal landed on the ground below, five feet away from them.

 “And I thought I was fast!”
 Impala shouted incredulously but with a great deal of joy.
-“Wheeee-eeew!”
+“Wheee-eeew!”

 “A block of darkness,” remarked Hawkman, “but without the gravity of the one in Israel we just heard about!”